 From then on, he stayed with Prashar rishi here and made the Pagoda-like temple in his honor.

 Legend Number 2

-Another popular legend about this place is regarding the formation of the lake.
+Another popular legend about this place is the formation of the lake.
 It is said that Bheema, one of the Pandavas, created this lake.
 According to the story, Pandavas were returning after the Kurukshetra war with Lord Kamrunag.

-Lord Kamrunag fell in love with this place so Bheema used his elbow to create a dent which is the Prashar Lake.
+Lord Kamrunag fell in love with this place so Bheema used his elbow to create a dent which is Prashar Lake.
 According to the locals, the lake is in the shape of Bheema’s elbow which is why this region is known as Kamru valley.
 And the lake is also known as the Kamrunag lake.

 Story Number 1